Antox/Antox/CONTRIBUTING.md

 ### <a name="commits"></a> Commit Guidelines

 Your commits messages should be short, but descriptive.
-Try and use proper grammer as it is proven to be harder to read text that is not gramatically correct.

 Make sure that when you are commiting you are only changing what is described in the commit message.
 If you just commited something and you want to change one little thing, try and use `git commit --amend` to add to the previous commit.